 CommandProtocol

-decoder which can deserialize an incoming command into IncomingCommand
+, which can decode commands into IncomingCommand

 OutgoingCommand